US Congressional Delegation Headed By Pelosi Visits Afghanistan - Speaker - UrduPoint

 US Congressional Delegation Headed By Pelosi Visits Afghanistan - Speaker

-MOSCOW (UrduPoint News / Sputnik - 21st October, 2019) US House of Representatives Speaker Nancy Pelosi visited Afghanistan, where she met with President Ashraf Ghani and discussed "security, governance, and economic development," statement released on speaker's website said.
+US House of Representatives Speaker Nancy Pelosi visited Afghanistan, where she met with President Ashraf Ghani and discussed "security, governance, and economic development," a statement released on the speaker's website said

 Pelosi said that during the visit she met with the country's president and Prime Minister Abdullah Abdullah.
 The congressional delegation also met with US commanders and diplomats, as well as with military personnel of the Resolute Support Mission, which is conducted by NATO in Afghanistan.